collabo-community/product-issue-reports/README.md

-# @collabo-community/contributor-issue-report
+# @collabo-community/product-issue-reports
-Issue reports found in this repository are those that have been cleaned up, well defined, and deemed "ready to be worked on" for Collabo Community maintainers and contributors.
+Issue reports in this repository are from users and/or contributors of Collabo Community products/projects, mostly through Collabocate GitHubSync integrated in our apps.
+Users and contributors can also choose to submit issues directly through the issues tab of this repository.

 #